-Beaumont uses the latest tools to diagnose and treat neurological conditions, for patients of all ages.
-From acute brain injuries to chronic conditions, we are the most preferred destination for neurology services in Southeast Michigan.
-We offer:
+Beaumont uses the latest tools to diagnose and treat neurological conditions for patients of all ages.
+From acute brain and spine injuries to chronic conditions, we are the most preferred destination for neurology services in Southeast Michigan.

 Neurology is the branch of medicine that is concerned with the study and treatment of disorders of the nervous system.

 The physician who specializes in neurology is called a neurologist.
 After completing medical school, physicians specializing in adult neurology complete one year of residency in internal medicine and three years of neurology residency.
 Neurologists treat disorders of the brain, spinal cord, and nerves.